 The ceremony was conducted by a friend and then there were drinks and snacks on the lawn.
 The couple had a few photos and then snuck off to change into traditional Vietnamese outfits as a surprise for their guests – and reappeared as a traditional lion dance troupe entered through the park and danced right up to the venue to greet their guests!
 Guests couldn’t believe it and were completely wowed – it was such a wonderful surprise!
 And such a lovely personal touch!
 All the while, the catering team were flipping the ceremony space for dining.
 I returned after coordinating the lion dance to assist with the place names, table names, and prep and position the eucalyptus table runners.

 Later, a friend set up their pavlova tower dessert station and the bride’s brother took care of the party… And party they did!
 It was a very relaxed affair and a chance for the couple to relax and have fun with their friends after their previous two ceremonies, and you could totally tell.
-They were just so cool calm and collected throughout.
+They were just so cool calm and collected throughout – it was the perfect stylish dry hire London wedding.

 Wedding Coordination by Devine Bride.